 Diane McClurg BA (Hons) History, graduated 2006.

 Dr Alastair Mann, the course Director, is an early modern Scottish historian with interests in political history, the Scottish Parliament and the press form 1500 to the present.
 He is himself a graduate of Stirling and returned to teach here in 2005.
-As well as Course Director he has had a range of administrative positions in the department including Registration Officer.
+He is author of the recently published biography James VII: Duke and King of Scots (2014).

 Taking Single Honours in History at Stirling was a rewarding experience.
 There are a wide range of courses on offer, covering not just Scottish, British and European History, but American and African History.
 The first three semesters give you a good grounding in the basics of history at university level as well as teaching you skills which are useful in other subjects; such as the art of essay writing, research and oral presentation skills.
 The advanced courses give the student the chance to find a historical niche for themselves.
 I discovered American History, and I have since gone on to complete an MRes (part-time) and PhD (full-time) in that subject area, also at Stirling.
 I have even begun to do some teaching myself working as a teaching assistant and it is good to give back something to my own University.